jake2323livecom/mod_3_practical/README.md

 <br/>

+## Step 1 - Import the required modules

+* Just under the shebang, write the code that imports the following modules:

+    * requests
+    * urllib3
+    * json

 ## Step 2 - Build API call variables

 This script will execute an API call to the locally hosted Nautobot server.
 The API call was intended to _retrieve_ the information for all devices that belong to the site `orko_mod_3_practical`.
 You will need to fix the API call variables.